marketingyoutube ads worth it musicians 2026youtube ads roi musiciansyoutube promotion worth ityoutube ads independent artists

 Platform focusYouTube, YouTube MusicSpotify, algorithmic playlists

 If you're not sure where to start, the free Chartlex audit can give you a clear read on which platform represents the bigger gap for your current situation.
+You can also run the Artist Insights tool for a free growth score that factors in both your Spotify and YouTube presence.

 How to Compare Offers in This Space

 Not all YouTube promotion services are equal, and some are actively harmful.
-Here's what to look for — and what to avoid.
+Here's what to look for -- and what to avoid.

 Look for: Campaigns run through Google Ads directly, transparent CPV ranges, targeting by genre and demographics, active campaign management, and reporting you can verify.
 Legitimate YouTube promotion shows up in your YouTube Studio analytics as real traffic from paid ad sources.
 You can see watch time, audience retention, and geographic breakdown.